 You’ve got to act fast to preserve evidence in injury cases.
 As Spartanburg, South Carolina accident injury attorneys, preventing evidence from vanishing is our primary concern the instant we're hired.

-While the last thing on your mind when you get seriously hurt is making sure evidence doesn’t get lost, forgotten, or destroyed, that’s exactly what can happen sometimes.
+While the last thing on your mind when you get seriously hurt is making sure evidence doesn’t get lost, forgotten, or destroyed, that’s exactly what happens sometimes.
 It can destroy your case, because the victim has the responsibility to prove fault in causing the injury and the extent of the injuries.

 Why Is It So Important to Send This Letter as Soon as Possible?

 Because in certain cases the data can expire or, even worse, vanish without an explanation.
 Here's a couple typical scenarios we've got to protect our clients against: